-There are four rules for reviewing and merging PRs, which apply to all applications:
+There are five rules for reviewing and merging PRs, which apply to all applications:

 mainbranch must be able to be released at any time.

 - The change must have two reviews from people from GDS (preferably GOV.UK).
 This can (and normally will) include the author.

 - The GitHub review UI should be used to mark a PR as approved or requiring changes.

 - The GitHub UI should be used to merge the PR.
 This ensures the PR number is added to the merge commit.